 Table 12.
-Tabular analysis of the content of the definition of e-
+Tabular analysis of the content of the definition of elearning as a process

 Key definition category Categories characterizing this concept A learning process online teaching, network group, exchange of resources in electronic form

 8. E-learning as a technological solution